 Road lane expansion reduces agglomeration effects by nearly 48%

-From 2001 - 2019 New York State lost 68,000 acres of forest land.
+From 2001 to 2019 New York State lost 68,000 acres of forest land.
 94% of this loss (64,000 acres) is attributed to sprawl development.
-Highway expansion enables sprawl, but highways themselves compound the problem, consuming valuable land that could otherwise support more housing, commercial development, schools, healthcare facilities, and other tax-generating uses.
+Highway expansion enables sprawl, but highways themselves compound the problem, consuming valuable land that could otherwise support more housing, commercial development, schools, healthcare facilities, and other community infrastructure.
 In fact, the land devoted to roads nationally is valued at $4.1 trillion.
 A study of just 142 urban areas estimates the value of land used by the freeways could generate $500 billion of development.
 This land, when accounted for properly, shows that some highway projects’ costs are three times greater than their benefits.
-Transit, on the other hand, can be 15 times more space-efficient than a car lane, enabling thousands of acres of land available for uses that increase accessibility, support agglomeration economies, and free land for productive uses that grow the tax base.
+Transit, on the other hand, can be 15 times more space-efficient than a car lane, enabling thousands of acres of land to be used in ways that increase accessibility, support agglomeration economies, create open space, or otherwise free up for productive uses that grow the tax base.

 In addition to the high costs of owning and operating vehicles, the economic cost of motor vehicle crashes can take a significant toll on car owners.
-Nationwide, this cost is estimated to total almost $340 billion (2019), with individuals paying almost a quarter of these costs out of pocket on top of existing expenses such as automobile insurance.
+Nationwide, the cost of crashes was estimated to total almost $340 billion in 2019; individuals paid 75% of this cost, only two-thirds of which is covered by their private insurance.
+The remaining $79 billion is an unexpected out-of-pocket loss.
 Public transportation, as a safer alternative, can reduce medical and insurance costs directly for individuals and society.

-Transit reduces these financial burdens, enabling households to spend more on other priorities and in the local economy.
-This generates multiplier impacts on the local economy, supporting local businesses and jobs.
-Public transportation is both an economic development tool and an affordability strategy, reducing the cost-of-living.
+Reducing these financial burdens enables households to spend more on other priorities and in the local economy.
+This generates multiplier impacts supporting local businesses and jobs.
+Public transportation is both an economic development tool and an affordability strategy, reducing the cost-of-living for users.

 Properly accounting for travel time impacts, financial burdens on individuals and households, and agglomeration benefits in our analyses of the value of transportation investments would lead to a very different set of project priorities.